Duck River (Tennessee)

 Downstream in Maury County is the Yanahli Wildlife Preserve, occupying land which was meant to be another TVA reservoir.
 The Columbia Dam was never completed, however, when an endangered species of mussel was found in this section of the Duck and studies showed the project costs would far exceed benefits.
 After years of litigation, the dam, which was largely completed, was dismantled at a loss approaching $80,000,000 of public funds.
 Another old Tennessee Electric Power Company dam, somewhat similar to the one in downtown Shelbyville, is located downstream of the uncompleted dam site.
 Private funds have been spent on this dam to rehabilitate it to resume electrical power production; however, this has not proven to be successful.
 The Duck River frequently floods parts of Columbia, particularly the neighborhoods near downtown.

 Between Columbia and Centerville, the Duck cuts through the Western Highland Rim and is joined by several major tributaries, notably the Piney River.
 Downtown Centerville is located high above the Duck River bottoms.
 Below Centerville, the Duck again enters a fairly rural, somewhat remote area.
 Its largest single tributary, the Buffalo River, reaches its confluence with the Duck in southern Humphreys County, just a few miles from the mouth of the Duck into the Tennessee River.
 The area of the mouth of the Duck is part of the Tennessee National Wildlife Refuge.

+American Rivers named the Duck on their annual list of America's Most Endangered Rivers, citing its biodiversity and the high rate of population growth in Middle Tennessee with little long-term planning.
+In November 2024, Governor Bill Lee (Tennessee politician) establishing the Duck River Watershed Planning Partnership, a temporary organization to make "watershed management recommendations that balance the needs of water users and economic growth against the need to protect the environmental integrity of the Duck River."

+As of late 2025, eight water utilities are seeking to increase their withdrawal of water from the river, and one of those utilities, Columbia Power & Water Systems, has gone so far as to propose a rate hike to fund new infrastructure on the river with an increased water intake capacity.